Caliph3ubaidUrRe7man/EasyArabic/README.md

-# EasyArabic — ergonomic Arabic XKB layout
+# EasyArabic — Ergonomic Arabic XKB layout

 **Overview**
 - **Purpose:** EasyArabic is an ergonomic Arabic keyboard layout designed to make frequently-used Arabic letters and diacritics more accessible.
 It repositions several characters that are inconveniently distant on standard layouts (for example: `د` (daal), `ذ` (dhaal), and `ط` (Taa')).